Arrest warrant issued in Alabama for missing jail official

 “This is not the Vicky White we know, by any stretch of the imagination,” the sheriff said.

-The patrol vehicle the officer and the inmate were in when they left the detention center was found at a nearby shopping center parking lot, according to the sheriff’s office.
-Singleton said the inmate was handcuffed and shackled when he left the jail.
-He said video showed the pair left the jail and went straight to that parking lot.
+The sheriff said they had no leads at this point on where the two are located.

+“If we knew where they were at, we would be there and not here,” Singleton said.

-The Marshals Service said people with information about Casey White’s location or Vicky White’s disappearance can call the service at 1-800-336-0102.
+The U.S. Marshals Service said anyone with information about Casey White’s location or Vicky White’s disappearance can call the service at 1-800-336-0102.
 Anonymous tips may also be submitted through the U.S. Marshals Tip App.

 Credit: Uncredited